Average Home Insurance Cost in Missouri

 Calculate Coverage Needs

-Figure out your home's replacement cost using current construction prices, not its market value.
-Count up your belongings to determine how much personal property coverage you need.
-Missouri homeowners in areas like Kansas City should consider extras such as water backup coverage for basement flooding or increased replacement cost coverage for older homes that might exceed standard policy limits.
+Base your dwelling coverage on your home's replacement cost using current construction prices, not its market value.
+Document your belongings to determine how much personal property coverage you need.
+Missouri homeowners in flood-prone areas like Kansas City should add water backup coverage for basement flooding; those with older homes should verify that replacement cost limits cover current construction costs.

 2. 2